![]() |

 ||

 The superstructure consists of nine interlocking tubes that terminate at different heights, creating the iconic stepped-back appearance of the tower.
 Each tube is a rigid steel frame that performs in tandem with its neighbor to efficiently counteract all lateral and gravity loads.
-(This is in contrast to the popular tube-in-tube system, in which a rigid network of floor diaphrams and closely-spaced exterior columns work in unison to resist lateral loads whereas a centralized core functions to carry vertical loads exclusively.)
+This is in contrast to the popular tube-in-tube system, in which a rigid network of floor diaphrams and closely-spaced exterior columns work in unison to resist lateral loads whereas a centralized core functions to carry vertical loads exclusively (e.g. as implemented in the World Trade Center towers.)
 This "bundled-tube" configuration was a revolutionary engineering concept at the time, pioneered by SOM's very own Fazlur R. Khan.
 It allowed for large open office spaces on the lower levels, where Sears, Roebuck and Company would reside, and smaller floor plates on the upper levels with unobstructed views of the cityscape.
 To aid in occupant comfort, belt trusses were rigged on the upper mechanical floors thereby further reducing shear forces (i.e. wind-induced sway).
 Building automation was a primary design consideration as well.
 For fire, security, and HVAC monitoring and control, engineers opted for a Honeywell computer system, one of the largest such networks ever installed at the time.
 Another technological innovation was the robotic window washers that could be programmed to descend along tracks built into the curtain wall.
 Currently, they operate eight times per year.
 Sears Tower also provides facilities for broadcasting to the Chicago metropolitan area.
-Twin 85-foot cylindrical supports, both 12-feet in diameter, project from inside the roof to provide a rigid steel base for 159-foot triangular communication towers each of which is encased in white fiberglass radome, extending the full building height.
+Twin 67-foot cylindrical supports, both 12-feet in diameter, project from inside the roof to provide a rigid steel base for 159-foot communication towers, which are comprised of triangular supports and antenna pylons, all of which is encased in white fiberglass radome to prevent large diameter ice formation, extending the full building height.
 The 101st floor is leased to broadcasters for housing of transmitter equipment.
 Vertical transporation was also crucial.
 Designers had to ensure efficient flow of pedestrian traffic throughout the building which, on any given day, could number in the tens of thousands.
 Westinghouse Electric Corp. employed "skylobbies" for this purpose, a system which Otis Elevator Co. had originally implemented in Chicago's own John Hancock Center.
 Designated transfer-floors would be served by banks of double-deck express elevators.
-Separate banks of local-service elevators would carry passengers to their final destination. | |||||
+Separate banks of local-service elevators would carry passengers to their final destination.

 Sears eventually chose to move its headquarters to a more human-scale suburban setting in Hoffman Estates leaving the tower nearly half vacant.
 Management and leasing of the property was initially given to Chicago developer John Buck Co. who established the iconic building as a destination for many new tenants over the course of almost five years.
 The building was first acquired in 1989 by Boston's AEW Capital Management for the sum of $800 million.
 However, despite successfully bringing occupancy up by 40 percent during its term of ownership, AEW could not profit leasing space to its roster of tenants due to a continued downtown real estate depression and lower than average rental rates within the Tower.
 In late 1997, the landmark tower was sold for $804 million to Toronto-based TrizecHahn, a REIT (real estate investment trust) firm.
 Downtown property markets subsequently began to show signs of recovery, and Sears Tower was again becoming one of Chicago's most prestigious high-rise properties.
 In fact, to honor Sears Tower's principal structural engineer, an adjacent street was, following a ceremony in the building, dedicated "Fazlur R. Khan Way" on July 7, 1998 by the City of Chicago.